 All patients without contraindications should be treated with sodium restriction and renin-angiotensin system blockade to reduce proteinuria and control hypertension.

-In addition to the renin-angiotensin system blockade, glucocorticoids are used to treat patients with primary FSGS, although there is discussion about when to treat them.
+In addition to the renin-angiotensin system blockade, glucocorticoids are used to treat patients with primary FSGS There is some controversy over when to initiate immunosuppressive therapy but most elect only to treat those with nephrotic syndrome.
 Dosing and duration are based on observational data.
 Current recommendations are to use immunosuppression only in patients with nephrotic syndrome.
 Suggested doses are prednisone 1 mg/kg/d or 2 mg/kg every other day for 4 to 16 weeks until remission is achieved (daily proteinuria <300 mg/d) and then titrated over 6 months after remission.
 Remission is usually achieved slowly and will often take 3 to 4 months of glucocorticoid therapy.
-In patients who fail to respond or require alternative therapies to glucocorticoids, calcineurin inhibitors (tacrolimus or cyclosporine [INN ciclosporin]) may be considered.
+In patients who fail to respond or require alternative therapies to glucocorticoids, calcineurin inhibitors may be considered.

 Secondary causes of FSGS are treated by addressing the underlying cause.
 There is no role for immunosuppression in secondary FSGS.